 REPORTING

-The International/National Firm or Group shall report to the National Ozone Unit (NOU) and may secondly, report to the Director of Environment.
+The Consultant shall report to the National Ozone Unit (NOU) and may secondly, report to the Director of Environment.
 Note: The data compiled by the Consultant shall become the property of the Government of St. Kitts and Nevis.

 DELIVERABLES